Cameron School of Business, Economics Instructor

 Under Review

 “Resource Endowments and Formal Institutions: Evidence from U.S. State Constitutional Structures”, with Joab N. Corey, Hugo M. Montesinos-Yufa, and Russell S. Sobel.
-Submitted November 2019.

 Working Papers